- Analysis and interpretation of complex data

 - Health and environmental issues

 Obtaining accurate and useful results from statistical models depends on understanding the errors and biases inherent in the models.
-Dorothy’s research showed that, as well as errors inherent in taking scans, accreditation systems for ultrasound scanners should take account of both errors in measuring carcases and variation between the animals’ left and right sides; she also showed that estimates of the direct-maternal genetic correlation will have considerable negative bias if models do not allow for sire x environment interactions.
+Dorothy’s research showed that estimates of the direct-maternal genetic correlation have considerable negative bias if models do not allow for sire x environment interactions.
+She also investigated and recommended procedures to avoid bias in regression coefficients, and showed that accreditation systems for ultrasound scanners should take account of errors in measuring carcases, variation between the animals’ left and right sides, as well as errors inherent in taking scans.

 - B Sc (First Class Honours)